-- The proposed development is expected to generate the following traffic during peak times on a weekday evening and Saturday afternoon: - Thursday evening 654 veh/hr; - Saturday afternoon 998 veh/hr. - These are estimates for opening.
+- The proposed development is expected to generate the following traffic during peak times on a weekday evening and Saturday afternoon: - Thursday evening 666 veh/hr; - Saturday afternoon 1012 veh/hr. - These are estimates for opening.
 The traffic generation is likely to reduce over time as the full complement of Costco stores in Sydney are developed; - Analysis was conducted for the Year 2021 for cases with and without the Costco store; - This found that all intersections in the study network would operate satisfactorily as presently configured except for those at Hill Road/Bombay Street and Silverwater Road/St. Hilliers Road.
-These would require improvement irrespective of the Costco development and potential improvements to cater for additional traffic are discussed in the report; - However, it is considered that only minor improvements in the corridor would in fact be appropriate with transport funds most beneficially being directed to travel demand management and to the other transport improvements proposed by the State Government for the corridor; - The analysis found that vehicles would be able to exit the site satisfactorily even if the proposed midblock exit was deleted.
+These would require improvement irrespective of the Costco development and potential improvements to cater for additional traffic are discussed in the report; - However, it is considered that only minor improvements in the corridor would in fact be appropriate with transport funds most beneficially being directed to travel demand management and to the other transport improvements proposed by the State Government for the corridor.